supposedly/nutshell/README.md

 var c.0 = {1, 3}
 var d.0 = {0, 1, 3}
 ```
-These can be chained indefinitely as well; `------------3` is a syntactically-valid expression, as is `some_varname----------5`
+They can be chained indefinitely as well; `------------3` is a syntactically-valid expression, as is `some_varname----------5`
 (subtraction then negation).
 This is probably not too useful in practice, but... you never know.